MousaAlhaddad/Probability-of-Flipping-Coins/README.md

 ## `simulatingFlippingCoins(success=[1], size=1, coins=[1,0], probability=[0.5,0.5], tests=1000000)`
-##### Example1: simulating 1 million tests of two fair coin flips and obtaining the proportion of tests that produced 2 heads
+##### Example 1: simulating 1 million tests of two fair coin flips and obtaining the proportion of tests that produced 2 heads
       In: simulatingFlippingCoins([2],2)
       Out: 0.250262
       Comparison probabilityXcoinsYheads(2,2)[3]
       Output of Comparsion (real probability): 0.25
-##### Example2: simulating 1 million tests of five fair coin flips and obtaining the proportion of tests that produced 1 head
+##### Example 2: simulating 1 million tests of five fair coin flips and obtaining the proportion of tests that produced 1 head
       In: simulatingFlippingCoins([1],5)
       Out: 0.156261
       Comparison: probability("HTTTT",[1],[0.5])*5
       Output of Comparsion (real probability): 0.15625
-##### Example3: simulating 1 million tests of ten biased coin flips and obtaining the proportion of tests that produced 5 heads
+##### Example 3: simulating 1 million tests of ten biased coin flips and obtaining the proportion of tests that produced 5 heads
       In: simulatingFlippingCoins(success=[5],size=5,probability=[0.8,0.2])
       Out: 0.32793
       Comparison: probabilityXcoinsYheads(5,5,0.8)[3]
       Output of Comparison (real probability): 0.32768
-##### Example4: simulating 1 million tests of ten biased coin flips and obtaining the proportion of tests that produced at least 3 heads
+##### Example 4: simulating 1 million tests of ten biased coin flips and obtaining the proportion of tests that produced at least 3 heads
       In: simulatingFlippingCoins(success=list(range(3,11)),size=10,probability=[0.15,0.85])
       Out: 0.179899
       Comparison: sum([probabilityXcoinsYheads(10,x,0.15)[3] for x in range(3,11)])